 Scope’s Culture Transformation underpinned by our Purpose, Vision and Values is centred around creating a diverse and inclusive culture and environment of belonging where all people are empowered to contribute, belong and thrive.

 Board and Leadership Representation: We are committed to diverse representation across Scope and continue to invest in this.
-We see diverse representation in Board and Leadership roles as key to a culture of diversity, inclusion and belonging.
-Our Board comprises 60% women and our Executive Leadership team comprises 43% women.
+We see diverse representation in Board and Key Management Personnel roles as key to a culture of diversity, inclusion and belonging.
+Our Board comprises 56% women and our Executive Leadership team comprises 62% women.

 Conclusion

 Scope remains committed to ensuring our people are given equal and equitable opportunities to belong and thrive.
-We recognise that achieving true parity requires continuous effort, collaboration, and dedication to an inclusive culture where every individual feels valued and empowered to contribute meaningfully.
+We recognise that achieving true pay parity requires continuous effort, collaboration and dedication to an inclusive culture where every individual feels valued and empowered to contribute meaningfully.